moira-andrews/moira-andrews.github.io/_pages/publications.md

 <b>In Prep:</b>
 <ol>
   <li><b>Andrews</b>, Artale, et al. 2023.
-High-redshift protoclusters and their connection with Lyman-α emitters [in prep to be submitted Jan 2023]
+High-redshift protoclusters and their connection with Lyman-α emitters [in prep to be submitted Feb 2023]
 </li>
   <li>Milisavljevic, et al. (incl. <b>Andrews</b>).
 2023.
-The JWST Survey of Supernova Remnant Cassiopeia: New Insights into its Progenitor System, Explosion Dynamics, and Dusk Formation [in prep to be submitted Jan 2023]</li>
+The JWST Survey of Supernova Remnant Cassiopeia: New Insights into its Progenitor System, Explosion Dynamics, and Dusk Formation [in prep to be submitted Feb 2023]</li>
 </ol>

 <b>Non-Refereed:</b>